 Thomas Baines was an English artist and explorer.
 Born in England in 1820, Baines was apprenticed to a coach painter at an early age.
 At the age of 22, he left England for South Africa and arrived in Cape Town in 1848 where he worked for a while as a scenic and portrait artist and later in Grahamstown as the official war artist during the Eighth Frontier War.

-Thomas Baines was one of South Africa’s most notable artists, describing many historical events, which he meticulously recorded both with brush and with pen.
-This volume covers many of his journeys in the eastern Cape, with the Liddle expedition and on his own.
+Thomas Baines is best known today for his detailed paintings and sketches which give a unique insight into colonial life in southern Africa.
+He is considered as one of South Africa’s most notable artists, describing many historical events, which he meticulously recorded both with brush and with pen.

 12th Lancers Forming Camp, Taba Umcheko in the Background (8 Dec.
 1851) Water-colour sketch.